The Legacy of Oswald Roper

 Oswald Roper died in 2013, but he taught swimming at YWCA Evanston/North Shore for 20 years, and shared deeply in YWCA’s belief that all children should learn to swim.
 In his honor, the Oswald Roper Memorial Fund, the Oz Swim Meet and the 24-hour Relay for Oz were started to provide funding for aquatics outreach and scholarships so that all children could have access to swimming lessons.

-In 2017, over 300 children whose families could not otherwise afford the cost learned life-saving swim instruction at YWCA Evanston/North Shore thanks to supporters like you.
+In 2018, over 300 children (one in every 3 swimmers in lessons) whose families could not otherwise afford the cost learned life-saving swim instruction at YWCA Evanston/North Shore thanks to supporters like you.
 A number of those children now participate on the Flying Fish Swim Team.

 Each participant is asked to donate $108 for each 30 minute leg they swim.
 That $108 donation supports one full scholarship (7 lessons) for a child from our community.
 They receive life-saving, and potentially life-changing, swim instruction.
 You feel great!